About the cluster

 The cluster aims to use the diverse skills, backgrounds and expertise of its participants to ensure an innovative approach to solving issues relevant to the food and beverage industry.
 The cluster will also generate new ideas and create new opportunities for research breakthroughs which translate into practice.

-On 17 February 2013, the Federal Government announced it would establish up to 10 Industry Innovation Precincts to drive business innovation and growth in areas of Australian competitive advantage.
-The Government has already established a Food Precinct and a Manufacturing Precinct with the remaining 8 Precincts to be selected during 2013 through a competitive process.
+In 2013 the Federal Government established two Industry Innovation Precincts to drive business innovation and growth in areas of Australian competitive advantage.
+The two precincts established were a Food Precinct (now known as Food Innovation Australia Limited or FIAL) and a Manufacturing Precinct (now known as META).

 With the establishment of the Food Precinct, and the location of the University's Ourimbah campus within one of the country's biggest food manufacturing regions, an opportunity to establish an Innovation Cluster specifically focused on food was identified.